MincraftEinstein/SubtleEffects/README.md

 [![Discord Invite](https://img.shields.io/badge/Discord-Einstein%27s%20Lab-blue?style=for-the-badge&logo=discord)](https://discord.gg/gSsaFAvrBM)

 ### **📘 Description**
 Adding many new subtle details through particles and a few sounds.
-All of which can be toggled and some can be further customized.
+All of which can be toggled, and some can be further customized.
 The mod also comes with built-in particle culling and a particle render distance.
-This mod was designed to be mainly client-sided, but there are a few features that require server access to work, see FAQ for more details.
+This mod was designed to be mainly client-sided, but there are a few features that require server access to work, see the FAQ for more details.

 **✨ Some Key Features**
 - Particle culling